zbyszeksmiechowicz/microgateway/kubernetes/docker/edgemicro/README.md

 `NODE_TLS_REJECT_UNAUTHORIZED` = 1
 to turn off validation.
 This option is NOT provided in the default docker image.
 Please build a new image to support this option.

+### Example to setup Northbound TLS

-Here is an example of how to use this feature (along with self-signed certificates):
+Here is an example of how to use this feature (along with self-signed certificates) for setting:

 #### Preparation
 In the opensssl.cnf file, add the following stanza to generate the right SNI attributes